Force over Distance: Chapter 18

 “Back off.”

 Young buried thoughts of Emily before they had the chance to take hold, but she kept coming into his mind.
 The way she’d held a bedsheet around her after that terrible drop from FTL.
-That day in the kitchen, when he had found them together.
+That day in the kitchen, when he’d found them together.
 Emily.
 Telford.
 Over and over he buried them.
 Over and over they unearthed themselves.
-It wasn’t going to work; he couldn’t stay ahead of it—
+It wasn’t gonna work; he couldn’t stay ahead of it.

 “You’re envious of him.”
 Rush slid the words though the air and through their link.
 They hit like silk-covered steel.
 “Envious of Telford.
 Of his drive, of his ambition, of his understanding of science.
 His ability to speak Ancient.
 His ability to fucking work with his fucking mind.
 You hate that I like him better than you, and that’s true, by the way, that’s absolutely fuckin’ true and will be true until—”

-Young lost his grip on his own emerging memories and they came up like a wall to meet every bladed word that Rush was driving at him.
+Young lost his grip on his own emerging memories and they came up like a wall to meet every bladed word that Rush drove at him.
 Emily in tears in the semi-dark, the bedsheet clutched to her chest.
-The way she’d put herself between him and Telford in their own goddamned kitchen—
+The way she’d put herself between him and Telford in their own goddamned kitchen

 Young clenched his jaw, looked away, and tried, like hell, not to think about what Rush had just seen.

-The scientist lifted both hands, palms out, and dropped back into his chair.
+The scientist lifted his hands, palms out, and dropped back into his chair.

-Rush sat forward, knocked his back in a single go, and then leaned back in his chair.
-He lifted his left foot onto the table went back to staring at the ceiling.
+Rush sat forward, knocked his back in a single go, then leaned back in his chair.
+He lifted his left foot onto the table went back to contemplating the ceiling.

 “Genius,” Young said.
 “This isn’t worth the alcohol poisoning.”